Pierre-Emmanuel41/minecraft-game/Presentation.md

 # 2) Commands

 From the <code>GamePlugin</code> class, the developer can have access to the <code>GameCommandTree</code>.
-This tree gather three commands which are: <code>startgame</code>, <code>pausegame</code> and <code>stopgame</code> Those commands starts, pauses/resumes and stops the game associated to the GameCommandTree.
-This tree is already set as completer and executor for the minecraft commands startgame, pausegame and stopgame.
+This tree gather nodes defined as completer and executor for the commands <code>startgame</code>, <code>pausegame</code> and <code>stopgame</code>.
+It also gather commands to add/remove teams from a game, to setup features of a game and to move player(s) from a team to another one.
+This tree creates a new instance of a team command tree.
+However, unlike the TeamCommandTree, this tree has no root, it simply gather argument nodes the developer can use as he wants.

 The <code>TeamCommandTree</code> gather commands in order to create new teams, to modify team characteristics or to add/remove players from a team.
 Those command are not registered for minecraft commands.
 The root is "team" which means that when registered as commands argument for a game the user has access to the following tree: